crystaldb/autodba/scripts/docker/README.md

 ## Prerequisites

 - Docker must be installed and running.
-- The `pgautodba` Docker container should be running with the appropriate instance ID.
+- The `autodba` Docker container should be running with the appropriate instance ID.